SantiagoDevRel/CoinsPaid-Hackathon/README.md

 ## Future implementations

+- implement automated transaction in the web3 plugin when the fees are low

-### Using LLMs to predict gas prices
+- use AI large language model (LLMs) to predict gas prices based on past data

 - create a classification model that determines whether it is a good time to perform a transaction or not

-- The goal is to identify good times to perform transactions based on # of transactions in mempool, types of transactions in the mempool, current gas price

 # Starting the nextjs App